-Control of the FWER when at least one block contains a non-zero treatment effect --- strong control --- requires additional structure.
-The key quantity turns out to be the power of the test at each node: the probability that the procedure both reaches a null node and then rejects it depends on the sequence of rejection probabilities along the path from root to that node.
+Control of the FWER when at least one block contains a non-zero treatment effect is called strong control.
+It requires additional structure, and identifying that structure is a key contribution of this paper.
+It rests on a fact that runs against the usual intuition about multiple testing.
+Ordinarily we treat statistical power as the property we want more of, and the risk of a false rejection comes from the size of each test, not from its power.
+In a sequential tree the two are linked: the quantity that governs the FWER is statistical power itself.
+The procedure can err only at a null node it actually reaches, and it reaches that node only by first rejecting every ancestor above it.
+The chance of reaching and then rejecting a null node is therefore a product of rejection probabilities along the path from the root.
+High power makes that product large, so it is high power that lets the procedure reach the nodes where it can falsely reject.
+This is the relationship we exploit.
+Power decays as the data splits, which limits how deep the procedure reaches.
+Where power stays high we adjust $\alpha$ to compensate.

-To fix ideas, consider the small tree in Figure~\ref{fig:k3L3_tree}: a $k$-ary tree with $k=3$ children per node, $L=3$ levels.
-A complete $k$-ary tree has $k^{L-1}$ leaves, so this tree has $3^2 = 9$ leaves or experimental blocks and 13 total nodes.
-We develop our theory using complete $k$-ary trees for simplicity, though the applications use irregular trees.
-In the figure, the causal effect is non-zero only in block 5 (boxed).
+This section builds one quantity, the \emph{error load}, that an analyst computes before testing to make a single decision: keep the nominal $\alpha$ at every node, or tighten it.
+In all 25 MDRC education trials the error load is far below 1, so no adjustment is needed and the unadjusted top-down procedure is the one we recommend there (Section~\ref{sec:mdrc}).
+When the error load is high the same diagnostic calls for an adjustment, and the rest of the section derives it --- the adaptive $\alpha$-schedule, budget weights, branch pruning, and switching back to nominal $\alpha$ --- a case the trials never reach but the Supplement's Job Corps design does (Section~\suppref{sec:njcs}{E}).

+Return to the $k=3$, $L=3$ tree of Figure~\ref{fig:k3L3_all_null_tree}, with 13 nodes and 9 leaves.
+Figure~\ref{fig:k3L3_tree} shows the same tree, now with a treatment effect in one block --- block 5 (boxed).